mdn/project-template/CONTRIBUTOR_ROLES.md

 Contact the community team about changing to Emeritus status, or reducing your contributor level.

-## Contact
+## Contacting the MDN team

-- For inquiries, please reach out to:
+- For inquiries and feedback, please reach out to:
   - mdn-web-docs-community (at) mozilla (.com)